Face 2 Face Workshops

-Lisa Klakulak focuses her instruction on understanding the material and process in order to apply good technique and craftsmanship in implementing the elements of art and the principles of design.
-STRONGFELT courses are not kit or generally project oriented, rather, encouraging participants to question and develop a deeper understanding of the material through technical studies.
+Lisa Klakulak focuses her instruction on understanding the material and process in order to apply good technique to create material integrity.
+STRONGFELT courses are not kit or generally project oriented, rather, participants work through technical studies to discover structural and aesthetic possibilities leading to ideation for future work.
 This empowering approach provides a knowledge base to navigate results and to achieve personalized visions and aesthetics in the felt medium.

 TWO-DIMENSIONAL FELTING TECHNIQUES

 Click titles below for the course descriptions